Street light repairs

-TfB is currently 5 years into its 6 year countywide programme.
+TfB is currently in the final year of a rolling 6 year countywide programme.

 Structural testing is carried out using ultrasound equipment to detect damage and corrosion to the base of each column which may be affected by rain, salt and other elements that reduce the serviceable life of street lighting columns.

 The results of the testing are categorised as follows: